SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

 | USART0_TXC_vect   | X | X | X |  1  | Manually        | Often used without the interrupt enabled    |

 `*` - There are two classes of 1-series - the ones with 16k or more of flash, and the ones with less.
 These are only available on the larger ones, because they operate on a peripheral that only exists there.
-`**` - These vectors are traditionally referred to by different names when in split mode or normal mode, but the hardware cant tell the difference between the names.
+`**` - These vectors are traditionally referred to by different names when in split mode or normal mode, but the hardware can't tell the difference between the names.

 ## Why clearing flags is so complicated